databricks/terraform-databricks-examples/examples/gcp-sa-provisionning/README.md

 ## Run as an SA

-You can do the same thing by provisionning a service account that will have the same permissions - and associate the key associated to it.
+You can do the same thing by provisioning a service account that will have the same permissions - and associate the key associated to it.

-## Run the tempalte
+## Run the template

 - You need to fill in the variables.tf
 - run `terraform init`